When you are in the report view, you can perform a series of actions. You'll find these in the top right corner of the report.

 If you have a lot of tracking points, you can choose to just show the top 5 or top 10 tracking points in your affinity list in the report.

-In this tab, you can choose to get data on traffic quality for the whole project or each of the individual tracking points.
+In this tab, you can choose to get data on delivery for the whole project or each of the individual tracking points.

-When getting data for the whole project, the tab consists of six different elements; “Daily impressions”, “Hourly impressions”, “Device type ratio”, “Top performers”, “Top countries” and “Top IPs”.
+When getting data for the whole project, the tab consists of four different elements; “Daily impressions”, “Hourly impressions” and “Device type ratio”.
 When getting data for a specific tracking point, an extra element is added; “Cachebuster ratio”.

 This gives you an overview of the development of daily impressions in your report period.
 When moving your marker over the graph, you will see the number of impressions for each day.